 Other than these, diarrhea may also lead to constipation, particularly for the ones who have irritable bowel syndrome.

 You need to visit your nearest private doctor clinic if you are having:

 If your condition is mild, there is no need to take anything.
 You may take over-the-counter medicine that is available in the form of tablets or liquids.
 For this, you should read through o the instructions on the package.

 You need to drink at least 6-8 ounce glasses of fluids daily and remain hydrated.
 Drink fruit juice that does not contain pulp, soda or broth.
 Chicken broth, sports drinks and tea with honey are certainly a good choice in this situation.
 Rather than drinking liquids with the meals, you should drink liquids in between the meals and sip smaller amount of liquid every now and then.

 The rectal part may become sore due to bowel movements resulting from diarrhea.
 Thus, you might have burning, itching or pain at the bathroom.
-It is advised to take hot water bath and get some relief.
+It is advised to take a hot water bath and get some relief.
 You may path the area with a soft and clean towel and then use hemorrhoid cream for relief.
-You may visit your nearest clinic in harley street if you are looking for immediate treatment to overcome the problem of diarrhea.
+You may visit the reputed clinic in Harley Street if you are looking for immediate treatment to overcome the problem of diarrhea.

 Food Allergy Testing with Signs and Symptoms11 Sep, 2020

 Allergy Testing for Children30 Jul, 2020